mapninja/Earthsys144/week02/02_PICK_ONE_TO_TURN_IN_georeferencing_with_qgis_and_allmaps_org.md

 - A scanned 1900 map of Wyoming from Stanford Library collections
 - A Public Land Survey System (PLSS) reference layer from EarthWorks
 - QGIS georeferencing tools

-Although this lab is titled with **AllMaps.org**, the workflow below focuses on georeferencing directly in **QGIS**, which is an important foundational skill.
-Later, you may compare this desktop workflow with browser-based georeferencing platforms such as AllMaps.

 ## Learning Objectives